ladytian/Visualization/README.md

 Second(Execution sequence):

+	selection 1:

+	merge.py: Synthesize several .csv to a file.
+		  Sorting.
+This is the most important step.
+Otherwise, the "data.py" can't success.

+	data.py: Generate target file.

+	selection 2:

 	data1.py: Drop redundant columns and rename.
 			  Convert "sessionDuration" in "a.csv" to seconds.
 			  Deal with the values containing ",".